India–Russia relations: Cooperation in the energy sector

 During the Russian invasion of Ukraine, India imported a lot of discounted Russian oil, Russia rose to become India's second biggest supplier of oil in May, pushing Saudi Arabia into third place but still behind Iraq which remains No. 1, data from trade sources showed, accounts for 18% of India's crude imports.
 Indian energy reliance on Russia increased, as imports of Russian liquid gas, crude oil and coal tripled to almost US$5 billion in the first half of 2022.
 After January 2023, Russia has become India's top oil supplier, replacing Iraq.
 India's oil imports from Russia rose for the 5th straight month in November, accounting for 23% of India's overall import of 4 million bpd oil.
 This was 4% higher than imports from Russia in October.

 Russia has agreed to build more than 20 nuclear reactors over the next 20 years.
 The Russian president stated in an interview, "It contains plans to build over 20 nuclear power units in India, as well as cooperation in building Russia-designed nuclear power stations in third countries, in the joint extraction of natural uranium, production of nuclear fuel and waste elimination."
 In June 2025, a majority of U.S. senators supported secondary sanctions against Russia that would impose 500% tariffs on countries that buy Russian oil, natural gas, uranium and other exports.
 India is one of the main consumers of Russian energy.

+In early 2026, Reuters reported that several of India’s largest oil refineries had halted purchases of Russian crude scheduled for loading in March and April, according to sources familiar with the matter.
+The report said the move coincided with New Delhi’s efforts to move closer to a trade agreement with the United States.
+During the same period, Indian refiners reportedly increased crude imports from the Middle East, Africa, and South America.